SiideCode/LuauScript/PLANNEDSTUFF.md

 ## Recommended formatting

-1 new line between stuff like functions camelCase for functions and variables, although snake_case is also supported PascalCase for type and class names UPPERCASE_SNAKE_CASE for constants
+1 new line between stuff like functions camelCase for functions and variables, although snake_case is not prohibited, kebab-case too (UNLIKE LUA) PascalCase for type and class names UPPERCASE_SNAKE_CASE for constants
-4 spaces for nested stuffs (2 spaces look so wrong, why does this exist?
-T-T)
+4 spaces for nested lines (2 spaces look awful)

 ## Unsorted little things

-TODO: start writing docs properly, probably build a website for that
+TODO: docgen.